geerlingguy/ansible-for-devops/drupal/README.md

 # Simple Drupal Development VM

-**For Drupal 6, 7, 8, etc.**
+**For a fully-featured VM environment for Drupal, please check out [Drupal VM](http://www.drupalvm.com/).**

-This project aims to make spinning up a simple local Drupal test/development environment incredibly quick and easy, and to introduce new developers to the wonderful world of Drupal development on local virtual machines (instead of crufty old MAMP/WAMP-based development).

-It will install the following on an Ubuntu 12.04 linux VM:
+This project makes local Drupal test/development environment management quick and easy.
+It installs the following on an Ubuntu 12.04 linux VM:

   - Apache 2.2.x
   - PHP 5.4.x